ASD-Blueprint/desktop.gov.au/program/uniter.md

 - title: Identify collaboration opportunity
   actions: |
     * Identifies / gets given initiative
-    * Realises better results can be achieved if other Departments / Agencies are involved
+    * Realises better results can be achieved if other agencies are involved
   pain_points: |
     * Needs to find the right people to talk to
   tools: |